quchen/articles/fbut.md

 Short version: use spaces.

 Long version: You can write valid Haskell with spaces, tabs, or anything in between.
-The between part is a pain in the ass, but you can make only-tab-indented code work.
-So why shouldn't you do that?
+You can write valid programs with all of these styles, so why stick to spaces?

 1. If you were referred to this document, you're most likely a beginner.
-   Beginners make *lots* of mistakes with tabs and are surprised why their code breaks.
+   Beginners make *lots* of mistakes with tabs and are surprised why their code breaks, since Haskell is sensitive to whitespace.

 2. Spaces look the same to everyone, tabs don't.
-Chances are your tabbed code looks like bad with different settings for tab size; if it doesn't you have lots of newlines at the appropriate locations so it looks bad in the first place.
+Chances are your tabbed code looks bad with different settings for tab size; if it doesn't you have lots of newlines at the appropriate locations so it looks bad in the first place.

-3. The Haskell community has decided to use spaces.
-All common libraries use spaces, and the only reason there are a few tabs left in GHC's source is because of potential merge conflicts when editing them all out in bulk.
+3. **The Haskell community has decided to use spaces.** All common libraries use spaces, and the only reason there are a few tabs left in GHC's source is because of potential merge conflicts when editing them all out in bulk.